At-Home Therapy Techniques: Simple Practices for Coping and Healing

 2. Sit comfortably, close your eyes, and focus on your breath.

-3. When thoughts arise, gently acknowledge them, then return your attention to your breathing.
+3. When thoughts arise (and they will), gently acknowledge them, then return your attention to your breath.

 Why It Works